On Language as Such and on the Language of Man: History

-"On Language as Such, and the Language of Man," is effectively the inaugural document in this discussion, which arises from the meeting at the villa in Seeshaupt.
+"On Language as Such, and the Language of Man" is effectively the inaugural document in this discussion, which arises from the meeting at the villa in Seeshaupt.
 It commemorates this moment by opening the field of concerns that would constitute the esoteric terrain of Scholem's research over the following sixty years, and also had a determining influence on Benjamin's development up to his early death.
-The "On Language" involves a deep reading of the first chapters of Book of Genesis, trading heavily on archaic philology of Hebrew, ethnographies of the period, and new visions of post-theistic ontology and the theory of categories encountered in researches embarked from the seminar of Doktor Heinrich Rickert that Benjamin attended with Martin Heidegger, along two major works of a certain strain of mystical, occult research in the 19th-century: The Philosophy of History by Franz Molitor and the Theory of Sacrifice by Franz von Baader.
+"On Language" involves a deep reading of the first chapters of Book of Genesis, trading heavily on archaic philology of Hebrew, ethnographies of the period, and new visions of post-theistic ontology and the theory of categories encountered in researches embarked from the seminar of Doktor Heinrich Rickert that Benjamin attended with Martin Heidegger, along two major works of a certain strain of mystical, occult research in the 19th-century: The Philosophy of History by Franz Molitor and the Theory of Sacrifice by Franz von Baader.
 Despite their titles, these works (especially Molitor's) are largely preoccupied with deciphering the mysteries of the Kabbalah.

-From the outset of the discourse, the work of Martin Heidegger, who is to become, "the great...indeed the only great Nazi philosopher," is identified as a nemesis figure and adversarial döppelganger or antagonist in the project embarked upon by both Benjamin and Scholem in the summer 1916.
+From the outset of the discourse, the work of Martin Heidegger, who is to become "the great...indeed the only great Nazi philosopher", is identified as a nemesis figure and adversarial döppelganger or antagonist in the project embarked upon by both Benjamin and Scholem in the summer 1916.
 Heidegger is sighted and marked as one who is carrying out the research in the same territory, but in an inverted spirit of German idealism cum militant German nihilism, whose political expression is National Socialism ("the revolution of nihilism") as opposed to the spirit of the Kabbalah and weak Messianism in Scholem and Benjamin's work.
 As Scholem writes, "One may say, perhaps, the Messianic idea is the real anti-existentialist idea," referring to the style of thinking propagated based on Heidegger's work, which comes to bear the name 'existentialism.'
 Their discussion may be read as an esoteric Jewish mystical alternative to Martin Heidegger's discourse on being, will, and becoming whose ascendancy in esteem during the coming decades would parallel and correlate with the rise of the Third Reich, even as Scholem and Benjamin's work was to be written under its shadow.